Introduction to Organizational Psychology

 Upon successful completion of this course, students will be able to:

-- Explain the important issues in personnel selection, evaluation, training, development and performance.
+- Evaluate the important issues in personnel selection, evaluation, training and development.

-- Discuss worker motivation, job satisfaction, and occupational stress.
+- Understand worker motivation, job satisfaction, and occupational stress.